limbernie/limbernie.github.io/_posts/2018-10-11-bsidestlv-web.md

 192.168.30.129 - - [06/Oct/2018:03:23:25 +0000] "GET / HTTP/1.1" 200 3380 "-" "Mozilla/5.0 (Unknown; Linux x86_64) AppleWebKit/538.1 (KHTML, like Gecko) PhantomJS/2.1.1 Safari/538.1"
 ```

 Interesting.
 You can see two requests seconds apart.
-The first request is from Python Request, from the page at `http://challenges.bsidestlv.com:8133/index.html`.
+The first request is from Python Request—the challenge page itself.
 The second request is from PhantomJS, a headless browser.
 This must be the bot.

 To get the DNS Rebinding attack going, let's use DDNS [service](https://www.noip.com/) to register the following two hostnames: `h4ck3rboi` and `h4ck3rman`.